huang-pan/databricks-data-science-2026/README.md

 - then open the downloaded Shift.html file on your local computer / browser

 Source notebook: https://github.com/huang-pan/databricks-data-science-2026/blob/main/Using%20the%20Databricks%20Data%20Science%20Agent.ipynb
-- Complete end to end data science notebook: exploratory data analysis, feature selection, auto-ML model building / evaluation / comparison / selection, hyper-parameter tuning, SHAP feature explanation, and recommendations for the business
+- Complete end to end data science notebook: exploratory data analysis, feature selection, auto-ML model building / evaluation / comparison / selection, hyper-parameter tuning, SHAP feature explanation, and final recommendations for the business

 If AI can do all of this, where does this leave the human?
 - The human needs to bring the judgement to ensure that the data science outputs are correct.
 This requires a background knowledge of all the underlying analytics, data science algorithms, etc. My experience with hand-coding the 2016 assignment above was essential to understanding the code & outputs of the AI generated 2026 notebook.